-If you want a flexible rewards credit card with a travel credit, spending bonuses and a low annual fee, you might like the American Express Premier Rewards Gold Card.
-This Amex rewards card earns rewards on every purchase and is a cost-effective alternative to the Amex Platinum.
+If you want a flexible rewards credit card with a travel credit, spending bonuses and a low annual fee, you might like the American Express Premier Rewards Gold Card from American Express.
+This Amex rewards card earns rewards on every purchase and is a cost-effective alternative to the Platinum Card® from American Express.
 Let’s see if the Amex PRG is the right card for you!

 As an added bonus, the annual fee of $195 is waived for the first year.